jasonhemann/20FA-2800/syllabus.md

 drop every student's lowest homework assignment grade.
 This absolution for one assignment is our late/etc homework clemency; I **shall not** accept late homework otherwise; we are, however happy to go over your submissions with you at office hours.
+Unless otherwise indicated, you should work on homework in the team you have selected on handins.

 ## Oral Homework Explanations